NaturalNeighbours

 (∂::NaturalNeighboursDifferentiator)(vals::AbstractVector, x::AbstractVector, y::AbstractVector; parallel=true, method=default_diff_method(∂), interpolant_method=Sibson(), kwargs...)

-(∂::NaturalNeighboursDifferentiator{I, O})(x::AbstractVector, y::AbstractVector; parallel=true, method=default_diff_method(∂), interpolant_method=Sibson(), kwargs...) where {I, O}
+(∂::NaturalNeighboursDifferentiator{I, O})(x::AbstractVector, y::AbstractVector; parallel=true, method=default_diff_method(∂), interpolant_method=Sibson(), kwargs...) where {I, O}- This method is useful if you already have an estimate for the function value,

-3. This method is an in-place method for vectors, storing ∂(x[i], y[i], 1) into vals[i].
+idreferring to a thread id. - This method is an in-place method for vectors, storing

-4. This method is similar to (3), but vals is constructed and returned.
+∂(x[i], y[i], 1)intovals[i]. - This method is similar to (3), but

 The available keyword arguments are: